TLG Organizational Practices and Procedures

 • Provide conduits for information exchange and learning;

-• Monitor the effectiveness of work projects as part of the adaptive management approach to basin cleanup; and
+• Monitor the effectiveness of work projects as part of the adaptive management approach to Basin cleanup; and

 TLG FUNCTIONS

-7. Closely coordinate and assist in the development and approval of annual reports to the Basin Commission Board summarizing accomplishments, performance, budgets, and goals.
+6. Closely coordinate with the Executive Director and assist in the development and approval of annual accomplishment reports to the Board.

-8. Coordinate with their respective government entities in a timely manner and assure that remedial actions being planned or implemented are consistent with and/or not in conflict with their entity’s statutes, regulations, or projects.
+7. Coordinate with their respective government entities in a timely manner and assure that remedial actions being planned or implemented are consistent with and/or not in conflict with their entity’s statutes, regulations, or projects.

 MEMBERSHIP

 TLG members represent government agencies or subdivisions that have a regulatory mandate to protect human health and the environment, or that have a regulatory interest in Basin cleanup activities.
-Governmental entities having regulatory mandates are those directly charged with the performance of protecting human health or the environment, environmental remediation and/or restoration, or members who report directly to a county, state, or tribal government which embody these or comparable mandates.
-Governmental entities having regulatory mandates are principally involved with Basin Commission remedial work on a Basin-wide as well as on a project-specific basis due to their mandates.
+Governmental entities having regulatory mandates are those directly charged with the performance of protecting human health or the environment, environmental remediation or improvement, or members who report directly to a county, state, or tribal government which embody these or comparable mandates.
+Governmental entities having regulatory mandates are principally involved with remedial work on a Basin-wide as well as on a project-specific basis due to their mandates.
 Governmental entities with regulatory interests generally have natural resource, land use, stewardship, conservation, or transportation programs that they represent.
-Members representing these governmental entities are primarily involved with the TLG to provide technical assistance, practical knowledge, and to assure that their projects or duties are coordinated with Basin Commission activities.
-These parties may frequently be more active on a project-specific basis rather than on a global basis.

 TLG ORGANIZATION/STRUCTURE

-3. Facilitate (or arrange for facilitation of) TLG meetings.
+3. Facilitate (or arrange for facilitation of) TLG

-6. Act as the primary contact with the CCC leadership to insure CCC input and coordinate activities.
+6. Act as the primary contact with the CCC leadership to insure CCC input and coordinate

 Advisors: The TLG may, as a group, invite other technical experts to act as TLG advisors on specific issues of interest.
 These individuals do not act as any group’s representatives and are not members of the TLG.